1st Marine Regiment (United States): Unit awards

 A unit citation or commendation is an award bestowed upon an organization for the action cited.
 Members of the unit who participated in said actions are allowed to wear on their uniforms the awarded unit citation.
 The 1st Marine Regiment has been presented with the following awards:

 Medal of Honor recipients

-Nineteen Marines from the 1st Marines have been awarded the Medal of Honor: 7 during World War II, 10 during the Korean War, and two during the Vietnam War.
+Nineteen Marines from the 1st Marines have been awarded the Medal of Honor: seven during World War II, ten during the Korean War, and three during the Vietnam War.